Rate Plans and Rate Plan Charges

 ClosedAdd a Rate Plan in CPQ Pricing

-Complete the following steps to create a Rate Plan in the CPQ Pricing Portal.
+Complete the following steps to create a Rate Plan to a product.

 1. Navigate to the Admin page.